Traditional Undergraduate Admissions

 - A completed Asbury University Application for Re-admission.

-- An official transcript of all post-secondary grades and course work from all institutions attended since the last Asbury University enrollment.
+- An official academic record of all post-secondary grades and course work from all institutions attended since the last Asbury University enrollment.

 To be re-admitted, an applicant must be in good standing academically, socially and financially at Asbury University.
 An applicant not in good standing in one or more of these categories will be referred to the Admissions Review Committee for consideration.